shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 Angular forms are different than others as like mentioned below.

-**<u>Most imp in the angular forms we cannot connect angular with the databases like SQL,MongoDB etc like others.Rather than that we need to connect with the database with the help of api in angular.We call the API's throught the forms and API automatically send data to database.</u>**
+**Note :- In the angular forms we cannot connect angular with the databases like SQL,MongoDB etc like others.Rather than that we need to connect with the database with the help of api in angular.We call the API's throught the forms and API automatically send data to database.**

 **Types of forms**
-- Template Driven Form :- In template driven forms most of the work will complete in the HTML file only like form,data,validation etc.
+- **Template Driven Form :-** In template driven forms most of the work will complete in the HTML file only like form,data,validation etc.

-- Reactive Form :-  In reactive forms most of the work will complete in the TypeScript file only like form,data,validation etc.
+- **Reactive Form :-**  In reactive forms most of the work will complete in the TypeScript file only like form,data,validation etc.

 1. **Template Driven Form** -